rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing-support/support.md

 rapyuta.io users, where you can ask clarifying questions, discuss relevant topics, share knowledge and help others by answering queries about rapyuta.io platform.

 You need to be a registered rapyuta.io user to interact in the discussion forum.
-Please be *respectful*, *kind* and *empathetic* in your interactions with other users in the discussion forum.
+Please be *respectful*, *kind*, and *empathetic* in your interactions with other users in the discussion forum.